michaelodonnell321/typescript-intro/README.md

 number - all numbers, no integers, floats, doubles, etc string - text 'hello world', "hello world", `` as well boolean - true, false

+## Assignment note
+Typescript can infer assignment, so let thing = 5; would infer a number at initialization.
+If you are not assigning when a variable is created, let thing;, then it's good practice to set the type, let thing: number;